dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Enhanced for loop:
 * also knows as for-each loop or simply foreach
 * simplified version of the traditional for loop introduced in Java 5
+* we can't reuse variable, we have to declare new one always: this is different from normal `for` loop, where you can reuse variable
+* variable is effectively final - you can also explicitly declare it `final`: this is different from normal `for` loop, where you can't make variable `final` and can reassign value
 ```java
 for (Type element : collection_or_array) {
     // use element